secure-software-engineering/phasar/README.md

 $ sudo apt-get install bear

 Done!

+#### Installing PYTHON3
+Python3 can be installed using the Ubuntu sources as well.
+Just use the command:

+$ sudo apt-get install python3

+and you are done.

 #### Installing BOOST
 First you have to download the BOOST source files.
 This can be achieved by: